Word embeddings — word2vec and vectors that mean something

 For two decades, this count-then-factorise recipe underpinned LSA (latent semantic analysis, 1990 — word-by-document matrix, used for information retrieval) and HAL (hyperspace analog to language, 1996 — word-by-word matrix, used in cognitive science to model human semantic memory).
 Both produced word vectors as a byproduct of other goals; word2vec (2013) was the first method to make the word-vector table the explicit target.

 The common cost across all of them was sheer scale, and it grew faster than vocab size itself.
-At real V the matrix is a V × V monster: a million words on a side is a trillion cells, almost all of them zero because most pairs of words never co-occur.
+At real V the matrix is a V × V monster: a million words on each side is a trillion cells in total, almost all of them zero because most pairs of words never co-occur.
 Storing it is heavy; factorising it with classical SVD is heavier still.
 On top of the raw compute, the pipeline is a chain of explicit, hand-tuned steps — count, weight, factorise, truncate, scale — each with knobs that interact non-obviously with the others.
 By the early 2010s this was the recipe everyone used and nobody loved.

 In 2013, a breakthrough method called word2vec produced dense vectors of a few hundred dimensions, with the same semantic properties — and without ever building this matrix.
 Instead of counting co-occurrences and squeezing the result down, it learns the vectors directly, by training a tiny neural network on a prediction task.
 (A year later, GloVe went back to building a matrix and factorising it head-on; fastText extended word2vec with character n-grams.
-The static-embedding family article covers those alternatives and how they relate to each other.)
+The static-embedding family article covers those alternatives and how they relate to each other.

 word2vec